goacs2python/GOACS2-Module-5-Dictionary-Practice/README.md

-# GOACS2 Module 3 - File Practice
+# GOACS2 Module 5 - Dictionary Practice

-Please complete all of the programs as described on the assignment page.
+Please complete the program as described on the assignment page.

 ---